kl1nton/1_Applied_Basic_Science/3_Pathology.md

 ## Questions 3.81-3.90

 ### Question 81
-Which of the following cytokines is an endogenous pyrogen?
+Which of the following is an acute-phase protein?

-	A. Transforming growth factor-β
+	A. IL-1
-	B. IL-2
+	B. Tumour necrosis factor (TNF)
-	C. Interferon-γ
+	C. IL-6
-	D. IL-1
+	D. IL-2
-	E. IL-6
+	E. Fibrinogen

+#### Answer: B. Tumour necrosis factor (TNF) - ?

 ### Q3.82
 A 40-year-old woman with orthostatic hypotension is suspected of having primary hypoaldosteronism.
 Which of the following laboratory values will substantiate this diagnosis?